lindsay-stevens/gh_pages_pelican/content/pages/20_work_history.md

 **Responsibilities**

 - Assist the research project team with project and data management.
-- Data entry, filing, preparation of study binders or other materials.
+- Data entry, filing, preparation of study ISFs or other materials.

 **Achievements**